 Angels of Darkness

-Other books by this author that I've reviewed include Must Love Hellhounds, Kiss of Snow, An Enchanted Season, Dark and Stormy Knights, Archangel's Blade, Wild Thing, Hexed, Demon Night, Lord of the Abyss, Desert Warrior, Angels' Flight, Never After, Tangle of Need, Hex Appeal, Play of Passion, An Apple for the Creature, Archangel's Storm, Magic Bites, Wild Invitation, Heart of Obsidian, Archangel's Legion, "Hide and Seek", "Making Dinner", Shield of Winter, A Conversation, Magic Bleeds, "Home", Angels' Pawn, "New Year's Kisses", Burn For Me, Night Shift, "Weapons Training", "Zoë's Workshop", "Wild Night", Archangel's Shadows, Archangel’s Enigma, Magic Shifts, Shards of Hope, Burn for Me, “Fairy Balloons”, “An Unexpected Guest”, Magic Binds, Allegiance of Honor.
+Other books by this author that I've reviewed include Must Love Hellhounds, Kiss of Snow, An Enchanted Season, Dark and Stormy Knights, Archangel's Blade, Wild Thing, Hexed, Demon Night, Wild & Steamy, Lord of the Abyss, Desert Warrior, Fate's Edge, Angels' Flight, Never After, Tangle of Need, Hex Appeal, Play of Passion, An Apple for the Creature, Archangel's Storm, Magic Bites, Wild Invitation, Heart of Obsidian, Archangel's Legion, "Hide and Seek", "Making Dinner", Shield of Winter, A Conversation, Magic Bleeds, "Home", Angels' Pawn, "New Year's Kisses", Burn For Me, Night Shift, "Weapons Training", "Zoë's Workshop", "Wild Night", Archangel's Shadows, Archangel’s Enigma, Magic Shifts, Shards of Hope, Burn for Me, “Fairy Balloons”, “An Unexpected Guest”, Magic Binds, Allegiance of Honor, "The Song of the Wolf".

 An anthology of four short stories involving angels with darkness in their lives.